More on the Med El DUET hybrid CI and on my CI

 I’ve been very fortunate that my company has a short term disability benefit.
 I don’t need to return to work until I am quite ready.
 I have some reports to catch up on though so will probably work from home this coming week.
 I feel pretty good, but definitely don’t want to find myself in the (filthy) test lab gluing fiberglass cloth onto insulation until things are totally healed up.

-7 responses to “More on the Med El DUET hybrid CI and on my CI”
+7 replies on “More on the Med El DUET hybrid CI and on my CI”

 Activation so soon??
 Normally it’s 4 weeks after surgery, and you’re getting it in just 2.
 My doc said the same thing, we gotta make sure the swelling is completely down before firing the thing up.